qtile/qtile/docs/manual/config/screens.rst

             )
         ]

-Bars support background colors and gradients, e.g. :code:`bar.Bar(..., background="#000000")` will give you a black back ground (the default), while :code:`bar.Bar(..., background=["#000000", "#FFFFFF"])` will give you a background that fades from black to white.
+Bars support both solid background colors and gradients by supplying a list of colors that make up a linear gradient.
+For example, :code:`bar.Bar(..., background="#000000")` will give you a black back ground (the default), while :code:`bar.Bar(..., background=["#000000", "#FFFFFF"])` will give you a background that fades from black to white.